MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 Points to a buffer that will receive the current bounding rectangle.
 The rectangle is returned in logical coordinates.

 *`flags`*\
-Specifies whether the bounding rectangle is to be cleared after it is returned.
+Specifies whether the bounding rectangle is to be cleared after it's returned.
 This parameter should be zero or set to the following value:

-- `DCB_RESET` Forces the bounding rectangle to be cleared after it is returned.
+- `DCB_RESET` Forces the bounding rectangle to be cleared after it's returned.

 ### Return Value